Learn English Free

 What do you need to do?

-- To join in with anything I run on Second Life (apart from the English for Beginners session) you have to join the Learn English forum and be in my contact list on Second Life.
+- To join in any sessions we run in Second Life you should ideally be a member of the Learn English forum and be in Lynne's contact list on Second Life.

-- You will need to install the free software and set up your user name and avatar (follow the instructions on their web site).
-I cannot give technical support for the installation and running of the software, but they can.
+- Once you have created your Second Life account, set up your user name and avatar (follow the instructions on their web sites) and and install the free software.
+We cannot give full technical support for the installation and running of the software, but there is a support forum within SL.

-- Practise walking in a straight line, and some of the more complicated things you can do in Second Life on the Orientation Island.
-An hour or two spent there, will save you a lot of frustration later.
+- Once you are in-world, practise walking in a straight line, using your camera, setting up your microphone, and some of the more complicated things you can do.
+An hour or two spent on this, will save you a lot of frustration later.

-- Make sure your settings are correct before you start.
+- Make sure your settings are correct before you join a session.
 You can find help with your voice settings here.

-You will need to keep the house in your landmarks on Second Life.
-If you "leave" the group, it means you are no longer a member there and won't be able to get back in.
+- You will find it helpful to keep the platform in your landmarks on Second Life.
+If you "leave" the group, it will mean you are no longer a member there and you might not be able to get back in.

 When are the sessions run?